fy-meng/mactype-sfpro-pingfang/README.md

 Note: `SFPFSCProText` is chosen as the system font replacement to achieve a better viewing experience for smaller font sizes at the cost of slightly worse large fonts.

 ### SystemLink Registry
-Set the CJK font fallback order to `Simplified Chinese -> Traditional Chinese -> Japanese -> Korean` without need to change the locale.
+Run `SystemLink.reg` to set the CJK font fallback order to `Simplified Chinese -> Traditional Chinese -> Japanese -> Korean` without changing the locale.

 ## Showcases